rcmelendez/xmrig-docker/README.md

 ```
 For all the available options, visit [XMRig Config File](https://xmrig.com/docs/miner/config) documentation.

-**Step 3:** Deploy the image as a standalone Docker container or in a Kubernetes cluster.
+**Step 3:** Deploy the image as a standalone Docker container or to a Kubernetes cluster.

 ### Docker
 ```